Lily Collins, Surrogacy, and the Conversations We Still Need to Have

 One of the most damaging misconceptions about surrogacy is the belief that it is simply a “luxury” or an “easy way out.”
 Nothing could be further from the truth.

-For many intended parents, surrogacy is not a choice—it’s a necessity.
+For many intended parents, surrogacy is not a choice but rather a necessity.
 Medical conditions, infertility, and personal circumstances make pregnancy impossible or dangerous for countless individuals and couples.
 Surrogacy offers them the chance to experience the profound love of parenthood, often after enduring years of heartbreak and loss.

 At EDSI, we work with surrogates who understand this deeply.
 They see the emotional weight that intended parents carry.
 They witness the struggles, the waiting, and the endless hurdles families must overcome before even reaching the point of surrogacy.
 These remarkable women choose to become surrogates not for financial gain, but because they believe in the power of helping others experience the kind of love that changes everything.